leimao/Flappy_Bird_AI/README.md

 * Pygame 1.9.3
 * OpenCV 2.4.13

+## Update

+12/13/2017: The Flappy Bird AI now supports Python 3!
+The source codes are in the "Flappy_Bird_AI_py3" directory.

 ## AI Features

 The Flappy Bird AI was developed using Deep Convolutional Q-Learning Neural Network.